oak-hu/oak-hu.github.io/content/Autumn 2024/Knowledge & Reality.md

 <iframe src="https://drive.google.com/file/d/1E-QvZapPT7c54BClrun9n6QBYCAjO4ek/preview" width="640" height="480" allow="autoplay"></iframe>

 ### Week 2: Contextualism

 Linguistic judgments differ a lot, but I was surprised to find that mine were so contextualist.
 Daniel said that he was quite annoyed that he couldn't come up with an example context where 'they ate the snacks.
-Well, they didn't *eat* them, but they ate them' worked (but findally did come up with the snacks being soup).
-Also:
+Well, they didn't *eat* them, but they ate them' worked (but finally did come up with the snacks being soup).
 <iframe src="https://drive.google.com/file/d/1JfXXERLu3zSOcronqgG3AwcT9ka_pd-o/preview" width="640" height="480" allow="autoplay"></iframe>

 ### Week 3: Williamson I